ozkanyildirim/Capstone_Projects/README.md

 # Capstone_Projects
-This repository is dedicated to capstone projects
+This is a dynamic repository which is dedicated to capstone projects.